kyma-project/kyma/docs/service-catalog/docs/014-details-etcd-database.md

 type: Details
 ---

-## Overview

 The Service Catalog requires an `etcd` database cluster for a production use.
 It has a separate `etcd` cluster defined in the Service Catalog [etcd][sc-etcd-sub-chart] sub-chart.
 The [etcd-operator][etcd-operator] installs and manages the `etcd` clusters deployed to Kubernetes, and also automates tasks related to operating an `etcd` cluster, for example executing [backup][etcd-backups] and [restore][etcd-restores] procedures.

 > **NOTE:** The [etcd-operator][etcd-operator] is Namespace-scoped and is installed only in `kyma-system` Namespace.